trixi-framework/libtrixi/docs/src/developers.md

 * we use the [Julia Registrator app](https://github.com/JuliaRegistries/Registrator.jl) for GitHub to register new versions of the Julia package LibTrixi.jl, and
-* we rely on the Julia [TagBot](https://github.com/JuliaRegistries/TagBot) to create associacted tags and GitHub releases once the Julia package is registered.
+* we rely on the Julia [TagBot](https://github.com/JuliaRegistries/TagBot) to create associated tags and GitHub releases once the Julia package is registered.

 ### Creating a new release
 To create a new libtrixi release, follow these steps: